-The School for Ethical Education provides consulting, resources and evaluation services to secondary schools seeking to advance academic integrity.
+Welcome to SEE's Integrity Works! program site.
+This page provides links to free and fee-based resources for secondary schools seeking to advance academic integrity.
 Those interested in consulting or evaluation services should contact SEE via our contact page.
-There are many free resources on this website to support the implementation of a strategic plan to promote integrity and resist cheating in all its forms.
+There are many free resources on this website to support the development and implementation of a strategic plan to promote integrity and resist cheating in all its forms.

 Conceptual Model for Achieving with Integrity

 The figure below provides a conceptual model to support the implementation of an academic-integrity program.
 We recommend any school seeking to advance academic integrity organize their own Academic Integrity Committee (AIC).
 Organizers of an AIC would recruit influential leaders of the school community to include--administration, faculty and students, as well as parents and other interested community members.
 The AIC provides an excellent student leadership and service-learning opportunity.

 Once organized with representatives of their community, AICs, are encouraged to perform a strategic analysis of the school and organize their activities to address—

 - Community engagement and dialogue in the shared responsibility of supporting academic integrity,